anushapoornesh/American-Sign-Language-ASL-Gesture-Recognition/README.md

 Built and trained three deep learning models with different architectures and parameters.
 The training dataset contains 87,000 images which are 200 x 200 RGB pixels.
 Developed a full-stack website that offers real-time ASL gesture recognition, dynamically displays the recognized signs as text, and integrates a Text-to-Speech API to verbalize the text.

+The dataset for training was taken from https://www.kaggle.com/datasets/grassknoted/asl-alphabet.

 |      File Name       | Description                                                  |
 | :------------------: | ------------------------------------------------------------ |
 | **Train_models.py**  | Train different models with different parameters.            |